Cosmic Accelerators – Astronomy at the Highest Energies

 Particles in the VHE range cannot be produced as thermal radiation, as is the electromagnetic radiation in most other wavelength regimes; only in the Big Bang were high enough temperatures reached for a very short time.
 VHE gamma radiation is produced when strongly accelerated charged particles interact with the interstellar gas or photon fields.
 In contrast to the charged particles, known as cosmic rays, the gamma rays travel in a straight line from the source to the observer, allowing the imaging of sources and the study of the astrophysical processes at work.

-Charged particles can obtain VHE energies in many astrophysical sources, for example in the giant shock waves generated in supernova explosions or in the plasma jets emerging from the immediate vicinity of the massive black holes at the centres of active galaxies.
+Charged particles can obtain very high energies in many astrophysical sources, for example in the giant shock waves generated in supernova explosions or in the plasma jets emerging from the immediate vicinity of the massive black holes at the centres of active galaxies.
 Considerable effort at the Institute is going into the modelling and theoretical description of processes within the different cosmic accelerators, as well as into VHE observations.

 Recent highlights from H.E.S.S. include the detection of gamma-ray bursts and the first resolved emission from the jets of active galaxies in the gamma-ray band.
 In 2018 a whole issue of the journal Astronomy & Astrophysics was dedicated to H.E.S.S. observations within our own galaxy, where more than 80 VHE gamma-ray sources have been discovered.
 These objects include many supernova remnants and pulsar wind nebulae, several discovered in follow-up observations at other wavelengths, following the H.E.S.S. detections.
 The centre of the Milky Way is of particular interest and with H.E.S.S.
-VHE emission has been established from very close to the supermassive black hole at the heart of our galaxy, and also from gas clouds in the central region, bombarded by cosmic rays with up to petaelectronvolt energies and glowing in gamma-rays.
+VHE emission has been established from very close to the supermassive black hole at the heart of our galaxy, and also from gas clouds in the central region, bombarded by cosmic rays with up to petaelectronvolt (1 PeV = 1015 eV) energies and glowing in gamma rays.

 HAWC observations complement those of H.E.S.S., providing sensitivity to larger-scale emission and up to higher energies.
-HAWC recently revealed very extended halos of high-energy electrons around two nearby pulsars and emission from the jets of the enigmatic Galactic ‘micro-quasar’ known as SS 433.
+HAWC recently revealed very extended halos of high-energy electrons around two nearby pulsars and emission from the jets of the enigmatic Galactic micro-quasar known as SS 433.

 Cherenkov Telescopes and Water Cherenkov Detectors